We’re non-profit & non-partisan, most contributions are tax-deductible. Sponsor us!

 Have you ever thought about running for political office, managing a political campaign or becoming a senior government advisor?
 If so, then this program is for you!
 Learn from experienced professionals and todays political leaders about how to get the job and what to do once you get it.
 Enhanced your leadership style...
 Learn about the financial underpinnings of good governance...
 Understand what makes the government tick.
 If you ever have thought about running for political office or being part of the mix, then this program is a must!

-William Allen is a well sought after lecturer, mentor, leadership maker, public policy advisor, campaign strategist, resource development consultant and grant writer for communities of long standing need.
+William Allen combines his experiences as a known political strategist, successful candidate, political coach/mentor, founder of a political club and former Board of Elections top official as he guides students on this self-discovery path.
+Each journey is unique and students make real-time presentations as they prepare for their NYC/NYS focused Civic Engagement education.
+He is a well sought after lecturer, mentor, leadership maker, public policy advisor, campaign strategist, resource development consultant and grant writer for communities of long standing need.
 His civic activities remain vast, but his prominent role still include a long tenure as the Harlem Democratic District Leader.
 While a college and graduate student, he served on the standing committees of the Board of Trustees and in various leadership roles at The City University of New York (CUNY).
-So far, 2 of alumni that graduated from the candidate training class got elected into office and one was appointed as commissioner is Los Angeles.
+Working in unison with the womens march movement So far, 2 of our alumni that graduated from the candidate training class that he taught got elected into office and one was appointed as commissioner of DEP of Los Angeles.

 Idelle A. Howitt is the creator and newly appointed chair of the Women Lawyers in Public Service Committee of the National Association of Women Lawyers.
 Her political activities include volunteering for the Hillary Clinton campaign in 2008 and 2016; co-founding HillNet 2016; being a member of the Steering Committee of Executive Women for Hillary; attending political training sessions sponsored by Emily’s List, Eleanor’s Legacy and CUNY/National Women’s Political Caucus as well as the Corporate Political Activities training sessions sponsored by the Practicing Law Institute.
 In recognition of her political and community activism, Idelle recently was named a Woodrow Wilson Visiting Fellow.i